School Districts are required by law to inform the community of the following each year:

 Dangerous Weapons Policy: It is a violation of state law for any person to carry a firearm or dangerous weapon on school premises, school provided transportation or areas of other facilities being used for school activities.
 The law outlines exceptions in certain cases, i.e., security activities, firearm safety lecture/course, law enforcement officers, etc.

-Smoking Prohibited: Smoking is prohibited in all district buildings, facilities and vehicles.
+Smoking Prohibited: Smoking is prohibited on all district property, including, but not limited to all district owned buildings, facilities and vehicles.

 Drug Free Schools: Drugs, alcohol and schools do not mix.
 Schools are required to meet certain guidelines to qualify for federal funds.
 In striving to meet those guidelines, patrons are hereby notified of the Cusick School District policy.
 Cusick School District supports abstinence from alcohol and other drugs for all students in order that their development can reach full intellectual, emotional, social and physical potentials.